Between juggling our work, home, and social lives, many of us may be looking for new ways to give ourselves a break.

 let go

 It might not sound like the easiest solution, but sometimes when we feel overwhelmed by our busy schedules or racing thoughts, the best thing we can do is to simply let go.
+While this can often feel impossible, it can be incredibly liberating.

 If this results in the relationship ending, chances are, this would have happened anyway.
-And at least you can now take that time and energy that you spent worrying and use it for something more positive instead.
+And at least you can now take the time and energy that you spent worrying and use it for something more positive instead.

 Often, when we get outside and interact with nature, our problems seem smaller.
 This might be something to do with the fact that when we’re out in the world, we tend to feel part of something bigger.
 Plus, fresh air, a change of scenery, and some exercise can do wonders for both mind and body.

 If you’re struggling to get outside for some fresh air, start by trying to commit to 10 minutes a day – even if that means just doing a lap around the block.
-It’s amazing how even a little exercise can positively impact our brain health.
+Or, perhaps you could do a spot of gardening or some bird or people-watching at an open window?

 11. Get lost in music